 1 Timothy 4:7-9 (NASB)

-A little sleep and a little slumber quickly leads one to careen down a slippery slope, ending in excuses and laziness.
+A little sleep and a little slumber quickly lead one down a slippery slope, ending in excuses and laziness.
 The disciplined life begins and ends with godliness.

 Love and trust in the Lord; seek His will in your life.